Swedish Vallhunds are best for active, busy households. They are friendly dogs who generally can pal around with other pets—even cats!—and children.

 Swedish Vallhunds are friendly, loyal dogs with big Viking personalities in a small package.
 Their booming barks make them great guard dogs, and their high-energy nature makes them a perfect companion for active pet parents.
 These quick learners with a fearless spirit are eager to please and love nothing more than to be by your side, taking on any adventure with you.

-Expert input provided by veterinarian Dr. Sara Redding Ochoa of the Whitehouse Veterinary Hospital, Rebekah James, AKC Breeder of Merit, dog trainer, and Regional East Contact for the Swedish Vallhund Club of America (whose Vallhund Grayson won Best of Breed at the 2020 AKC National Championship), and Joan Hunter Mayer, MBA, CTC, CPDT-KA, CBCC-KA, CNWI, CSAT, certified professional dog trainer of The Inquisitive Canine.
+Expert input provided by veterinarian Dr. Sara Ochoa, DVM, a veterinarian at Animal Hospital of West Monroe in West Monroe, Louisiana and the co-founder of How To Pets, Rebekah James, AKC Breeder of Merit, dog trainer, and Regional East Contact for the Swedish Vallhund Club of America (whose Vallhund Grayson won Best of Breed at the 2020 AKC National Championship), and Joan Hunter Mayer, MBA, CTC, CPDT-KA, CBCC-KA, CNWI, CSAT, certified professional dog trainer of The Inquisitive Canine.